strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 ##### Custom Resource Definitions

-The first major consideration when designing a deployment strategy for multiple Strimzi versions is the [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs).
+The first major consideration when designing a deployment strategy for multiple Strimzi versions is the CRDs.
 As discussed above, these are backwards compatible between Strimzi versions but not forwards compatible.
 Older Strimzi operands can use newer CRDs but not the other way around.
 This means that, for concurrent Strimzi deployments, we need to make sure that only the most recent version of the CRDs is installed in the Kubernetes cluster.